 The Massachusetts Epsilon chapter of Sigma Alpha Epsilon at Emerson College is a social based fraternity that maintains the highest standards of a true gentleman.
 Through philanthropy, community service, and social outreach, the brothers of Sigma Alpha Epsilon aim to maintain the values of a fraternity that has been around 161 years.

 Sigma Pi Theta

-Sigma Pi Theta has emerged as a support group for women.
-It is dedicated to stimulating unity, growth, support, and awareness among the women of Emerson College.
-It encourages the growth of the individual, the sorority, and the College community via workshops and activities held throughout the year.
+Sigma Pi Theta is a local, social sorority that was established at Emerson College in 1979.
+Sigma Pi Theta acts as a support group for anyone at Emerson who feels comfortable joining a sorority.
+It is dedicated to stimulating unity, growth, support, and awareness among female-identifying and non-binary individuals.
+It encourages the growth of the individual, the sorority, and the College community via workshops, activities, and social events held throughout the year.

 Xi Gamma Nu

 Xi Gamma Nu was established to cultivate academic excellence, alumnae engagement, character development, open mindedness, and inclusion among the women of Emerson College.
 Gamma seeks to combine both professional and social sorority standards, and having been established in a modern era, Gamma allows for new members to contribute in a meaningful way to develop traditions in our sisterhood.
 Based on our core value of character development, Gammas believe that leadership lies in every woman, and further, every woman deserves a space on campus to develop that skill.
 Xi Gamma Nu is accepting of all students who identify as women, regardless of gender assigned at birth.